i-be-snek/lev_lda/readme.md

 ## Getting Started

+To get a copy of the code, use the git clone command.

+```shell
+git clone git@github.com:snekz/lev_thesis.git
+```
+### Contents

 In this repo, you will find:

 1. data of raw text tweets in mixed varieties of Arabic (including MSA) as well as automatically filtered Levantine Arabic tweets.

 2. A script to generate topic models from partial data using LDA.
+The data included is determined by whether a document contains one or more keywords from a list of pre-selected terms (which can be supplemented by similar terms from word embeddings).

 3. A pretrained model to classify Levantine Arabic texts

-To get a copy of the code, use the git clone command.

-```shell
-git clone git@github.com:snekz/lev_thesis.git
-```

 ### Prerequisites:

-Make sure you have these modules installed for testing LDA-pd and/or for using the pretrained Levantine Arabic filtering model.
+Make sure you have these modules installed for testing LDA-pd.
+Those required for dialect identification can be found in ```dialect_identification.ipynb``` when executed in google colab.

-### For Partial Data LDA:

 ```shell
 pip install pandas